cardrank/cardrank/README.md

 #### `portable`

-The `portable` tag disables the `TwoPlusTwo`, in effect excluding the the [large lookup table](#two-plus-two), and creating significantly smaller binaries but at the cost of more expensive poker hand rank evaluation.
-Useful when building for portable or embedded environments, such as a client
+The `portable` tag disables inclusion of the [Two-plus-two lookup tables][two-plus-two], and creating significantly smaller binaries but at the cost of more expensive poker hand rank evaluation.
+Useful when building for portable or embedded environments, such as a client application:
-application:

 ```sh
 go build -tags portable